Request a viewing* = Required field

 The south facing garden is enclosed within a stone wall boundary with a variety of well-established plants, shrubs and trees adding to the privacy.
 The garden is laid mainly to lawn with a variety of graveled paths meandering through with two wooden Pergolas giving height and interest.
 A greenhouse sits to the side of the property along with a wooden gate which leads out to the drive.

+An enclosed paddock of approximately 3.8 acres is available by separate negotiation.
 The paddock is located close to the property and is enclosed within both a stone wall and fenced boundary, a field shelter is located at one edge and the field has water connected.

 Slaley is a popular village and offers an excellent range of conveniences with a village school, village shop, public house and Slaley Hall hotel offering excellent restaurant and leisure facilities.
 Nearby Hexham provides more services with large supermarkets, a good choice of comprehensive and private schooling, hospital and a further choice of shops and eateries.
 For commuters the A1, A69, Newcastle Airport and city centre are all extremely accessible.